 The Finding of a Lump during surgery

 If this occurs the lump is sent away for an immediate pathological examination.
-If the lump is shown to be a cancer then the reduction part of the operation won’t go any further, and the wounds are closed.
-To mimimise this happening all patients over 40 years are asked to have a pre-operative mammogram.
+If the lump is shown to be a cancer then the operation won’t go any further, and the wounds are closed.
+To minimise this happening all patients over 40 years are asked to have a pre-operative mammogram.
 All resected breast tissue is sent away for pathological examination.

 Scars